iamdanre/SecuriTree/README.md

 ### Installation

 1. Open a new Terminal window.
-If you're using Windows, open a new Node.js Command Prompt Window, it comes bundles with the Windows installer.
+If you're using Windows, open a new Node.js Command Prompt Window, it comes bundled with the Windows installer.

 2. Clone or download the repo and navigate to the project folder:
    ```sh